marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

   * not the gpu or cpu too slow, but the memory bus is too slow, so the whole machine slows down
   * reduce overdrawing to increase performance
   * put a clear color as background-item instead of using the background-color of the root-node
-* batching view: why important? gpu just same freqneuncy like the cpu, gpu is only fast when you can do lots of things in parellel; just works if there is not lots of clipping
+* batching view: why important? gpu just same frequency like the cpu, gpu is only fast when you can do lots of things in parallel; just works if there is not lots of clipping
   * with enabled clipping view now everything is reddish: this is a red flag; batching view shows everything colorful; so the gpu is not properly utilitzed; "clip: true" means that you don't want to clip manually properly
   * try to get rid of the "red" by checking which is most heavy; unclear if this is always a proper "low hanging fruit" and has any impact
 * openGL frame debugger would help to see the paint calls: renderdoc (official tool) <- check this
 * so GR is helpful for live-prototyping and adjusting measurements; but developer has to transfer the changes
-* RMB on qml-item can open the respective file for easier editing (`go to creation`); only works if qml is integrated as ressources
+* RMB on qml-item can open the respective file for easier editing (`go to creation`); only works if qml is integrated as resources
 * can you run it in a container: yes, should be relatively painless

 ## Sanitizers